Pennsylvania Route 611: Bucks County

 Upon crossing County Line Road, PA 611 enters Warrington Township in Bucks County and continues north past multiple shopping centers.
-The road crosses Little Neshaminy Creek and curves northeast past more commercial development, coming to an intersection with the western terminus of PA 132 at Street Road in the community of Neshaminy, where it is briefly a divided highway.
+The road crosses Little Neshaminy Creek and curves northeast past more commercial development, coming to an intersection with the western terminus of PA 132 at Street Road in Neshaminy, where it is briefly a divided highway.
 Past this intersection, the route heads to the west of The Shops at Valley Square and becomes a five-lane road with a center left-turn lane that runs north through suburban residential and commercial development.

-PA 611 bends to the north-northeast and turns into a divided highway as it reaches an intersection with Bristol Road in the community of Warrington.
+PA 611 bends to the north-northeast and turns into a divided highway as it reaches an intersection with Bristol Road in Warrington.
 The road loses the median for a center turn lane again and runs through wooded areas with some homes, passing to the east of a quarry.
 The route enters Doylestown Township and becomes a four-lane divided highway, heading past commercial development and intersecting Almshouse Road.
-PA 611 transitions to a five-lane road with a center turn lane and crosses Neshaminy Creek, passing through the community of Edison.
+PA 611 transitions to a five-lane road with a center turn lane and crosses Neshaminy Creek, passing through Edison.

 North of here, the route becomes a four-lane freeway called the Doylestown Bypass, which bypasses the borough of Doylestown to the west.
 The first interchange is a northbound exit and southbound entrance for Main Street, which heads north into Doylestown.
 The freeway continues northwest through wooded areas with nearby development and comes to a cloverleaf interchange with US 202, which heads northeast as a freeway and southwest as a two-lane undivided expressway-grade parkway.
 Past US 202, PA 611 passes over SEPTA's Lansdale/Doylestown Line.
 The freeway curves north to reach a partial cloverleaf interchange with the northern terminus of US 202 Bus. at State Street; this interchange serves Doylestown Hospital to the east of the road.
 The route bends northeast as it runs near residential and commercial development, coming to a diamond interchange with Broad Street that provides access to the Bucks County Courthouse.

 Past this interchange, the freeway passes through a small section of the borough of Doylestown before heading back into Doylestown Township and reaching a northbound exit and southbound entrance serving PA 313.
 At this point, PA 611 enters Plumstead Township and continues north, crossing Pine Run.
 The freeway ends and merges onto North Easton Road, with a southbound exit and northbound entrance for North Easton Road, which provides access to PA 313 and becomes Main Street in Doylestown.